team-tenacious/vertex/README.md

 1. address - the actual subscription path, ie: "/test/1/2"
 2. edge - the address of the edge node the subscription lives on
-3. session - the session id pf the client listening for events with stringified subscription options
+3. session - the session id of the client listening for events with stringified subscription options, this is so we can have 2 identical subscriptions that may need to be handled differently because of their options.

 The LRU cache and database are keyed by the address of the subscriptions, so the lookup is small for search nodes, edge nodes need only loop through subscriptions in the branch keyed by their own IP and port.